Choosing a Game of the Year is no easy task.

 While much of Butter Royale’s systems sound like free-to-play mechanics, keep in mind that Apple Arcade games have no in-app-purchases at all, ever.
 This means you have an endless season pass with everything in-game yours to earn at no extra cost.

-If you’re looking for a Fortnite equivalent for your Apple TV, Butter Royale is a what you’re after.
+If you’re looking for a Fortnite equivalent for your Apple TV, Butter Royale is what you’re after.

 Another bonus of the Apple Arcade ecosystem, is the convenience of your profile following you from your Apple TV, to your Mac, iPad, iPhone and back again.
 Another huge tick in the plus column.
 On my iPad via touchscreen, I prefer the shotgun-like Mayonator and Hot Sauce Squirty, due to the feeling of diminished accuracy of touch controls.
 With a controller paired and a big screen via Apple TV however, I lean towards the Sniparmesan and Gumballer for range and accuracy.
 Different strokes for different folks.